-City power confirmed in a tweet this morning that the power utility had been hit by a ransomware attack.
+City power confirmed in a tweet on July 25th 2019 that the power utility had been hit by a ransomware attack.
 This attack has compromised its web server, databases, applications, and network.
-According to the tweet, their IT department is cleaning and rebuilding all affected applications.
-There is no ETA on when it will be fixed, but for now, the lights remain on.

 What is Ransomware?

 Ransomware is a malicious software virus that infects a computer, network or data.
 During the infection, your computer will either be locked or your data encrypted, held hostage, and the only way you can regain access is by paying a “ransom”.
 Ransom is typically demanded in Bitcoin, a largely anonymous currency, which is often used in cyber black markets.
 Ransomware is classified as a “denial of access” attack, denying the victim access to the electronic device or data stored on the device until a ransom is paid.
 Distributing ransomware is a criminal activity, and even though the technology it utilises is quite sophisticated, the prevalence of ransomware hinges on the exploitation of the human element – as do most criminal activities.
 Malware such as ransomware is not a new phenomenon, but it has become increasingly widespread and invasive in recent years.